skip to content

 Article

-If you are weighing the pros and cons of taking a company private again, there are many factors to consider.
-In this article, we summarize of the benefits of going private and give an overview of how a public company incorporated in Canada may execute a going private transaction.
+If you are weighing the pros and cons of going private, there are many factors to consider.
+We summarize the benefits of going private and give an overview of how a public company incorporated in Canada may execute a going private transaction.

 What does it mean when a public company goes private?